andrebradshaw/QuickCalendar/README.md

 This tool requires a basic syntax, but allows for a lot of variation.

+Meeting time declaration:

+Meeting time default is 30 minutes.
+To change the duration, start your string with the requested time duration.

+Example_1: 20 minute meeting with team andre@quickli.io rich@quickli.io on Friday at 8am @ Conference Room B

+Example_2: 3 day vacation with andre@quickli.io on July 2 at 7am @ Out of office

+Example_3: 2 hour new hire orientation with New Hire Team rich@quickli.io bobby@quickli.io on Thursday at 11am @ Conference Room A

 Meeting type declaration:

 The start of the string is used as the token.
-Always begin meetings with the meeting type.
+Always begin meetings with the meeting type unless you are specifying a meeting duration first.
 The regular expression will end the meeting type with it sees the word "with" OR " \w " OR "@" OR "on" OR "at"

 Meeting party declaration: